Holographic Schwinger Effect in a D-Instanton Background

 \section{Summary and conclusion}

 In this paper we have investigated the Schwinger effect in the presence of the gluon condensation.
-To that purpose we employ the D3+D(-1) brane configuration which is a quasi-confining theory.
-It is deconfined in the viewpoint of gluons but its quark-antiquark potential behaves Coulomb-like for short separations and linearly for medium separations and finally becomes zero for large enough separations depending on the temperature and the gluon condensation.
+To that purpose we employ the D3+D($-1$)-brane configuration which is a quasiconfining theory with constant gluon condensation.
+By quasiconfining we mean that it is deconfined in the viewpoint of gluons but its quark-antiquark potential behaves Coulomb-like for short separations and linearly for medium separations and finally becomes zero for large enough separations depending on the temperature and the gluon condensation.

 Using the DBI action for this theory, we have found the critical electric field $E_c$ above which the vacuum decays catastrophically.
 For our theory $E_c$ depends on both the gluon condensation and the temperature.
-Then, we have calculated the total potential for a pair of quark-antiquark in the presence of an electric field and find the critical electric field in agreement with the DBI result.
-By comparing the plots of this potential for different values of the D-instanton density we observe that the presence of the instantons tends to suppress the pair production and increases the $E_c$ both at finite and zero temperature, and increasing the temperature of this theory decreases the $E_c$ for a fixed gluon condensation.
+Then, we have calculated the total potential for a pair of quark-antiquark in the presence of an electric field and find the critical electric field in agreement with the DBI result, as expected.
+By comparing the plots of this potential for different values of the D-instanton density we observe that the presence of instantons tends to suppress the pair production and increases the $E_c$ both at finite and zero temperature.
+Also, increasing the temperature of this theory decreases the $E_c$ for a fixed gluon condensation.
 Interestingly in the case of finite temperature we have not found any critical electric field below which the Schwinger effect cannot occur at all.
-That is at finite temperature pairs are created even in the presence of a very small electric field.
-Such a critical electric field is a common feature of all confining field theories and this shows that D3+D(-1) brane configuration at finite temperature is deconfined as viewed by an electric field.
-However, we have found such a critical electric field when the temperature is zero, consistent with the previous results for the quark-antiquark potential showing the confinement of this theory at zero temperature.
-As a final check we have calculated the pair production rate using holography and found consistent results with the ones obtained from potential analysis.
+That is, at finite temperature pairs are created even in the presence of a very small electric field.
+Such a critical electric field is a common feature of all confining field theories and this shows that D3+D($-1$)-brane configuration at finite temperature is deconfined as viewed by an electric field.
+This result is expected from the previous investigations such as the behavior of the quark-antiquark potential \cite{linearP}.
+However, we have found such a critical electric field when the temperature is zero, which is consistent with the previous results for the quark-antiquark potential showing the confinement of this theory at zero temperature.
+As a final check we have calculated the pair production rate using holography and found consistent results with the ones obtained by the potential analysis.